ORCAv2 timestamp format

 In DB= 2015-05-11 17:10:00.000

-In a typical Optima installation, the main components (Optima AS, Optima DB, TRE) are under the same time zone.
+In a typical Optima installation, the main components (Optima AS, Optima DB, TRE) are in the same timezone.

-In this case, when you define a payload it's not necessary to set the time zone.
+In this case, when you define a payload it is not necessary to set the timezone.

 The common best practice can be summarized as in the list: